PART 31: PAST MEETS FUTURE

 “This really doesn’t seem that safe then,” Tim put in.
-“You don’t know where it’s from, don’t know what it’s capable of, it’s got r-random variance, yet you’re actively USING it??”
+“You don’t know where it’s f-from, don’t know what it’s capable of, it’s got r-random variance, yet you’re actively USING it?”

-“Some of us have a personal stake,” Carrie noted.
+“Some of us have a personal stake,” Carrie noted, crossing her arms.

-“Plus we haven’t had any major problems,” Frank said reassuringly.
+“Plus we haven’t had any major problems,” Frank assured.
 “And it’s in using it that we discover more about it.”

 “So, like, how many trips have you made?”
-Chartreuse asked.
+Chartreuse wondered.

 Luci cleared her throat.
 “Respectfully – the questions could become endless, and they aren’t important right now.
 Chartreuse, Tim, I simply felt that you deserved to know.”

-“THANK you,” Carrie agreed.
-“Let’s travel to the future before the future becomes the past.
-You’ve already set the device properly, right?”
+“THANK you,” Carrie sighed.
+“With that dealt with, let’s travel to the future before the future becomes the past.
+You’ve already set the device properly, right Frank?”

 Frank nodded.
 “For after school on the 12th.
-That way we can learn about things through the aftermath, but avoid details.”
+That way we can learn about things through the aftermath, avoiding details.”